why-sobi/MazeGame/README.md

 > The game tracks and displays the coordinates of collected coins.

 **Code Structure**
-> test.cpp: Contains the main game loop and initialization.
+> main.cpp: Contains the main game loop, initialization and all the neccessary libraries and classes Including but not limited to:
-> libraries.h: Includes all necessary libraries and defines game logic, including:
    .
 Grid class: Manages the game board.
    .
 Game class: Handles game mechanics and player interactions.